tushar2704/Sales-for-Retail-and-Food-Services/README.md

 **Geographical Analysis:** Maps and charts showing sales distribution across different regions of the U.S.A.

-T**ime Series Analysis:** Trends and seasonal patterns in sales data, helping users to identify patterns over time.
+**Time Series Analysis:** Trends and seasonal patterns in sales data, helping users to identify patterns over time.

 **Filtering and Interactivity:** Interactive elements allowing users to filter data based on specific criteria and perform ad-hoc analysis.